aleph23/tavern-card-crafter-v3/README.md

 - **Real-time preview**: JSON preview updates in real time with syntax highlighting.
 - **Multi-format export**: Export cards as JSON and PNG formats (PNG export embeds the character card into an image; avatar upload required).
-- **Language & localization**: The UI is now primarily English by default; Chinese (简体中文) remains available as a togglable option at the top of the page.
+- **Language & localization**: The UI is now primarily English by default; Chinese (简体中文) remains available as a toggleable option at the top of the page.
 - **Responsive Design**: Layout works across a range of screen sizes and platforms.

 ![](img/2025-10-23_114242.png)